Terms and Conditions

 16. Consequences of Termination

 In the event that the Customer’s licence to use the Publisher’s Products is terminated for whatever reason, the Customer shall not be entitled to a refund of any charges paid to Lexia, and in addition shall be required to pay all charges due pursuant to condition 8, and provided that to the extent that such charges have not yet become due pursuant to the Quotation, all such charges shall become immediately due and payable on termination.
-In circumstances where the Customer’s licence is terminated other than due to the Customer’s default, then Lexia may, at its sole discretion, agree to a pro-rata reduction to the amount of charges payable.
+In circumstances where the Customer’s licence is terminated other than due to the Customer’s default, then Lexia may, at its sole discretion, agree in writing to a pro-rata reduction to the amount of charges payable.

 17.1.
 Lexia shall have no liability to the Customer under the Contract if it is prevented from, or delayed in performing, its obligations under the Contract or from carrying on its business by acts, events, omissions or accidents beyond its reasonable control, including (without limitation) strikes, lock-outs or other industrial disputes, failure of a utility service or transport network, act of God, war, riot, civil commotion, malicious damage, compliance with any law or governmental order, rule, regulation or direction, accident, breakdown of plant or machinery, fire, flood, storm or default of suppliers or subcontractors.